pauloddr/articles/fighting-game-in-javascript.md

 Deal with different browsers and different computer setups.
 The bare-minimum setup is a modern browser able to run WebGL.
 I am thinking IE9 and above.

 Multiplayer is a huge challenge in itself.

-## Roadmap

-### 0.1 - Proof of Concept

-Develop a very basic character, with one attack, and walk forward/backward.

-Test the concept of running a 3D character in Javascript and see how it performs.

-Does it lag or glitch in any way?
-Does it memory-leak?
-Can the leak be addressed/fixed?

-"Can we go on?"

-### 0.2

-Improve character with two punches, two kicks, and make hitboxes work.
-Add enemy character.
-One single hit reaction.

-"Is it still viable?"

-### 0.3

-Implement crouching, and add basic crouching attacks.

-### 0.4

-Implement jumping, with basic aerial attacks.
-Add juggle hit reactions and physics.

-"How implementing physics impact the game performance?"

-### 0.5

-Implement a "Match": health and special bars, rounds, time limit, teams.

-Publish the first public demo, make surveys, etc.

-Handle feedback and reception.
-Improve where possible.

-"Is there enough interest?"

-### 0.6+

-Reveal the name of the game.

-Begin pre-technical-pre-PRE-alpha testing.

-Implement the rest of the features.

 ## More Images